Husbands and Wives: Critical response

 Husbands and Wives opened to acclaim from film critics.
+Metacritic, which uses a weighted average, assigned the a score of 84 out of 100, based on 30 critics, indicating "universal acclaim".

-Peter Travers of Rolling Stone called it "a defining film for these emotionally embattled times; it's classic Woody Allen."
-Todd McCarthy of Variety similarly praised the film as "a full meal, as it deals with the things of life with intelligence, truthful drama and rueful humor."
+Peter Travers of Rolling Stone called Husbands and Wives "a defining film for these emotionally embattled times; it's classic Woody Allen."
+In Variety, Todd McCarthy called the film as "a full meal, as it deals with the things of life with intelligence, truthful drama and rueful humor."

 Vincent Canby of The New York Times called it "a very fine, sometimes brutal comedy about a small group of contemporary New Yorkers, each an edgy, self-analyzing achiever who goes through life without much joy, but who finds a certain number of cracked satisfactions along the way."
-He added, "'Husbands and Wives' -- the entire Allen canon, for that matter -- represents a kind of personal cinema for which there is no precedent in modern American movies.
+He added, "Husbands and Wives—the entire Allen canon, for that matter—represents a kind of personal cinema for which there is no precedent in modern American movies.
 Even our best directors are herd animals.
 Mr. Allen is a rogue: he travels alone."
-Roger Ebert of the Chicago Sun-Times opined, "... what 'Husbands and Wives' argues is that many 'rational' relationships are actually not as durable as they seem, because somewhere inside every person is a child crying me! me! me!
+Roger Ebert of the Chicago Sun-Times wrote, "...what Husbands and Wives argues is that many 'rational' relationships are actually not as durable as they seem, because somewhere inside every person is a child crying me! me! me!
 We say we want the other person to be happy.
 What we mean is, we want them to be happy with us, just as we are, on our terms."

-In 2016, Time Out contributors ranked Husbands and Wives fifth among Allen's efforts, with Keith Uhlich praising the work's "trenchant examination of long-term relationships on the downswing".
-The same year, Robbie Collin and Tim Robey of The Daily Telegraph listed Husbands and Wives as his seventh greatest film, calling it "a rapid marvel of four-way characterization" and praising the opening scene as "one of Allen’s most vividly written, shot and acted scenes ever".
+In 2016, Time Out contributors ranked Husbands and Wives fifth among Allen's films, with Keith Uhlich praising its "trenchant examination of long-term relationships on the downswing".
+The same year, Robbie Collin and Tim Robey of The Daily Telegraph listed Husbands and Wives as Allen's seventh-best film, calling it "a rapid marvel of four-way characterization" and the opening scene "one of Allen's most vividly written, shot and acted scenes ever".